dheerajshenoy/FITSExplorer/README.md

-# DFITS
+# FITSExplorer

-* A modern FITS image viewer written using CFITSIO library.
+A modern FITS image viewer written in C++ using CFITSIO library.

+## How is it modern ?

+Well....it looks modern and sleek.

+## Features

+1. View FITS Images
+2. Apply colormap
+3. Check light curve
+4. Add Region of Interests (ROI)
+5. Export FITS images to different file formats like PDF, JPEG, PNG etc.

 # Screenshots